 Bellaire is a very small village located in the state of Ohio.
 With a population of 4,189 people and four constituent neighborhoods, Bellaire is the 288th largest community in Ohio.
-Bellaire has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Bellaire was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Bellaire isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bellaire are a mix of both white- and blue-collar jobs.
 Overall, Bellaire is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bellaire who work in office and administrative support (10.60%), food service (9.38%), and sales jobs (8.98%).
+There are especially a lot of people living in Bellaire who work in office and administrative support (11.76%), food service (9.66%), and healthcare (8.96%).

 The people who call Bellaire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellaire residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bellaire include Irish, Italian, Polish, and English.

 The most common language spoken in Bellaire is English.
-Other important languages spoken here include German and Italian.
+Other important languages spoken here include Italian and Chinese.